zextras/reposync/README.md

 # RepoSync

-This project allows to synchronize any debian/redhat repository to s3+cloudfront configuration.
+Keep any debian/redhat repository synchronized to an S3 bucket using only HTTP.
 ---

-# CLI

-## help
+## Help
 ```
 RepoSync 0.9
 Keep a repository synchronized to an S3 bucket